SAP-archive/cloud-application-security-sample/spring-security-acl/README.md

 After this the related entries for the principal user (sid) should disappear from the `ACL_ENTRY` table.

+<a id='requirements'></a>
+# Requirements
+In order to deploy it to Cloud Foundry you need to meet the following requirements:
+- Cloud Foundry client 6.42 or later
+- Recommended Rest API testing tools: Chrome web browser, Postman Chrome Plugin and Postman Interceptor Chrome Plugin

+In case you want to run and debug the application locally the following requirements needs to be met as well:
+- Java 8 JDK
+- Docker
+- Eclipse IDE

-# <a name="setupandstart"></a>Setup and Start
+# <a name="setupandstart"></a>Download and Installation
 ## Prerequisites
-Setup your development environment with at least java, maven, docker ... as explained [here](/prerequisites/README.md).
+Setup your development environment according to the description [here](/prerequisites/README.md).

-### Prepare local environment
+## Prepare local environment

-The application is setup to connect to a PostgreSQL database.
+The application is setup to connect to a PostgreSQL database, which is provided as part of a docker container.

-For this, the local system environment variable `VCAP_SERVICES` must contain the corresponding connection information.
+For this, the local system environment variable `VCAP_SERVICES` must contain the corresponding database connection information.
-The provided `localEnvironmentSetup.bat` script can be used to set the necessary values.
-Within your development IDE (Eclipse, IntelliJ), you need to define the `SPRING_PROFILES_ACTIVE`, `VCAP_SERVICES` and `VCAP_APPLICATION` environment variable as done in this script.

-Replace in your `spring-security-acl` project any occurence of `d012345` or `D012345` by your SAP Account User Name.

-## Run the application in your local environment
+### Start PostgreSQL database
 Make sure that PostgreSQL is running on the local machine, as referenced in `VCAP_SERVICES`.

 The `docker-compose.yml` specifies all required docker containers.
 In order to start a fresh database container with postgresql, execute
 ```bash
 docker-compose up -d